Thanksgiving Sensory Food Activities

 Thanksgiving-themed sensory food activities can encourage your kids to explore new textures and tastes this holiday.
 This type of hands-on learning can help your children expand their food repertoire and decrease anxiety associated with festive family meals.
 Here are some food ideas and cost effective tips to do sensory play before turkey day!

-Thanksgiving Foods: Thanksgiving can be really stressful if you have a child that is hesitant about holiday meals and unfamiliar foods.
+Thanksgiving Foods: Thanksgiving can be especially stressful if you have a child that is hesitant about holiday meals and unfamiliar foods.
 That’s why I elicit these food activities before Thanksgiving.
-Preparing kiddos for the big meal will hopefully inspire them to try everything on the menu!
-Plus, you can offer sensory food play again after the holiday by using leftovers.
+Preparing kiddos for the big meal can inspire them to try everything on the menu!
+Plus, you can offer sensory food play again after the holiday with leftovers.
 Give your child multiple opportunities to explore and learn about these traditional foods.

-- Mashed potatoes: This squish-able thick puree is always a favorite for Thanksgiving sensory play.
-Use instant mashed potatoes from the dollar store for an inexpensive way to explore the food with their hands.
+- Mashed potatoes: This squishy, thick puree is always a favorite for Thanksgiving sensory play.
+Use instant mashed potatoes from the dollar store for an inexpensive way to explore this food with their hands.
 The Tiny Spoon is fun for stirring, too!
 Once your child is comfortable and starts to lick their fingers, try introducing your homemade (and more expensive) version of mashed potatoes.

 - Turkey: Offer different textures of turkey to your kids.
 Ground turkey, a turkey sandwich and a turkey leg are very different!
 I like to buy a turkey leg and have the kiddos enjoy the sensory experience of shredding it.
 Most love to get their hands greasy and pull it apart, others like to wear gloves, but all of them love learning about the texture of the meat.